Nikstep/gameshow-app/README.md

-# gameshow-app
+# Gameshow App
-:game_die: Type in letters and try to guess the correct words and sentences.
+Type in letters and try to guess the correct words and sentences.
 One wrong guess removes a heart.
 You can
 <a href="https://mwiulsrod.github.io/gameshow-app/">click here</a> to try it out!

 ## Treehouse - Unit 6